 \begin{proof} The expression $A$ is derived in the same way as in the proof of Theorem ~\ref{thm two_sided_same_length}, looking at subdivergences arising from gluing the end of the $k$ leaf branches of both trees together or the $l$ leaf branches of both trees together.
 The expression $B$ is derived by considering subdivergences arising from gluing the ends of the $k$ leaf branches to the ends of the $l$ leaf branches, as illustrated in Figure ~\ref{fig:double_lopsided_2}.

 We first count gluings with two possible ways to generate subdivergences.
-The simplest is to fix the first $a := min(k,l)$ leaves together and last $a$ leaves together, with no smaller subdivergence within either of these parts of the gluing, and allowing the middle leaves to be glued in any order.
+The simplest is to fix the first $a := \min(k,l)$ leaves together and last $a$ leaves together, with no smaller subdivergence within either of these parts of the gluing, and allowing the middle leaves to be glued in any order.
 This amounts to $a!a!(k+l-2a)!$, or $a!a!c_{k+l-2a}^{\emptyset}$ gluings.
 Next we consider fixing the first $a-1$ leaves together, and the last $a$ leaves together.
-The middle edges must glued without fixing a prefix of size 1, as this has already been counted in the $a!a!$ case just considered.
+The middle edges must be glued without fixing a prefix of length 1, as this has already been counted in the $a!a!$ case just considered.
 Thus there are $(a-1)!a!c_{k+l-2a+1}^{\{1\}}$ gluings.
-Fixing the first $a$ leaves together and the last $a-1$ leaves is similar, but now we must avoid fixing a suffix of size 1, giving $a!(a-1)!c_{k+l-2a+1}^{\{k+l-2a\}}$ gluings.
+Fixing the first $a$ leaves together and the last $a-1$ leaves is similar, but now we must avoid fixing a suffix of length 1, giving $a!(a-1)!c_{k+l-2a+1}^{\{k+l-2a\}}$ gluings.
 This continues down to having just the first leaf fixed to itself and the last leaf fixed to itself.
 This generates $\sum\limits_{\substack{1 \leq i \leq a \\ 1 \leq j \leq a}}i!j!c_{k+l-i-j}^{S_1}$ gluings, with $S_1$ as in the theorem statement.

 We also count ways with a subdivergence on only one side.
 We first consider ways when the top ends of the trees are glued together, and the other case is symmetric.
 There are $a$ places to cut, which result from gluing the first $i$ leaves together for $1 \leq i \leq a$.
-So long as the trees have no suffix of size $1$ through $a$ fixed, there will be no subdivergences on the other branches of the trees.
-As well, when we are counting gluings that fix the first $i$ leaves, if we count gluings that don't fix prefixes of the remaining leaves of size $1$ through $a-i$, we will only count each gluing once.
+So long as the trees have no suffix of length $1$ through $a$ fixed, there will be no subdivergences on the other branches of the trees.
+As well, when we are counting gluings that fix the first $i$ leaves, if we count gluings that do not fix prefixes of the remaining leaves of length $1$ through $a-i$, we will only count each gluing once.
 This generates $2\sum_{i=1}^{a}i!c_{k+l-i}^{S_2}$ gluings, with $S_2$ as in the theorem statement. \end{proof}